tschmid/tinyos-2.x/apps/tests/cc2420/LplBroadcastCountToLeds/README.txt

 1.5 second delay between each transmission.

 Verification:
- * Install the application to at two motes
+ * Install the application on two motes
  * Both motes should count up their LED's just like RadioCountToLeds
    - This indicates they are communicating with each other.
  * LED's will not toggle in rhythm.